jordipons/elmarc/README.md

 - *Spectrogram front-ends*: 7x96 < 7x86 – as shown in prior (trained) works.

 ## Dependencies
 You need to install the following dependencies: tensorflow, librosa, pandas, numpy, scipy, sklearn, pickle.
-It is not a bad idea to run these models on CPUs – therefore, we recommend to install the CPU tensorflow version.
+It is not a bad idea to run these models on CPUs – therefore, we recommend to install the CPU version of tensorflow.

 The public extreme learning machine implementation we use (already included in this repo) can be found here: https://github.com/zygmuntz/Python-ELM